18 Wheeler Accident Lawyers Who Care About Their Clients

 This damage and injury is not just to the people struck by the truck in or out of their vehicles but also to the goods in the truck, damage to more than one other vehicle, personal injury involved therein, damage to government property (like a freeway girder or light pole), damage to the rest of the travelers on the road in lost time or wages, and higher costs to public services.

 Higher costs to public services can arise for several reasons.

 For example, a truck accident may require more police, more medical personnel, and more highway workers to repair any damage done to the highway, tend to the physically injured, fill out accident reports, and take witness statements than a typical car accident.
 Put together, these costs add up quickly.

 A truck accident can even close down entire sections of freeways.
 Early in the morning in Seattle, Washington, in October 2019, a semi-truck was driving recklessly, hit a concrete pole, and burst into flames.
 Luckily, no one was seriously injured, but the accident closed down Southbound Interstate 5 for nearly a quarter of the day.
 The closure was at one of the broadest segments of a freeway in the entire United States with thirteen lanes.
 Crews had to put out the fire, clear the vehicle and debris from the road, and inspect the concrete pole that was hit.

 While no one was hurt, this accident shows us how truck driving conditions and expectations can lend themselves to dangerous situations and cause substantial damage.

-When Do I Have To File a Lawsuit After a Truck Accident?
+When Do I Have To File a Lawsuit After a Dallas Truck Accident?